sushmita2609/Appointment-alert-via-mail-using-python/README.md

 The problem I wanted to solve-
 ------------------------------------
 There is covid vaccination appointment booking website, and i want to book appointment for vaccination.
-But the bookings are not available now.
-So daily, i have to visit webisite and check if there are any dates are available for booking or not.
+But the bookings are not available now at my area.
+So daily, i have to visit webisite and check if there are any dates  available for booking or not.

 Solution-
 ------------------------------------
 A simple python script which will run on daily basis and check for the appointments.
-And the dates are available then it send notification via mail.
+And if the dates are available then it will send notification via mail.